 Mt Audubon is the highest peak in the Indian Peaks Wilderness that has an established trail nearly to the summit.
 It is located in the Brainard Lake Recreation Area, about an hour outside of Boulder.

 The great 360 degree view from the summit looks out over the mountains of the Indian Peaks Wilderness to the west, Rocky Mountain National Park to the north, and the Front Range and plains to the east.
 Beautiful alpine lakes like Mitchell & Blue Lake and Lake Isabelle are scattered in the valleys.

 The Beaver Creek Trail enters the Indian Peaks Wilderness and climbs through the trees for 1.7 miles.
 At the first junction head west (left) onto the Mount Audubon Trail as it heads west.

-The Mount Audubon Trail continues to climb above timberline.
-The developed trail ends at the saddle where there is a view down into the Coney Lake drainage.
-For the final half-mile and 600 vertical feet, follow the rock cairns up the talus to the summit.
+The Mount Audubon Trail continues climbing above timberline.
+The trail ends at the saddle where, there is a view down into the Coney Lake drainage.
+For the final half-mile, and 600 vertical feet, follow the rock cairns up the talus to the summit.